DSOI-ALL/devops-microcosm/README.md

 			- Username: vagrant
 			- Private Key: "From a file on Jenkins master": /etc/ansible/vagrant_id_rsa
 		- Credentials: select 'vagrant'
+    - Click Apply and then click Save
+7. Build and Deploy!
+    - In the Jenkins UI project view, click "Build Now" on left hand side of screen, or on the main dashboard click the icon to schedule a build
+        - NOTE: One initial build must be completed in order to create the appropriate Jenkins workspace.
+This is workspace will be the home os the ZAP session files generated through
+        ZAP GUI, as well as the ZAP vulnerability Reports.

+8. Add OwaspZap build step
+    - Navigate to the desktop instance of the "Jenkins" VM which contains owaspZap and launch a terminal
+    - Type "/opt/zapproxy/ZAP_2.6.0/./zap.sh" to launch the owasZap GUI
+    - The user will be promtped to persist the current session of ZAP
+        - Click "Yes" to persist the session and specify the Jenkins workspace that was created upon the initial successful build of petclinic as the place to save the ZAP session files
+        - ex: petclinicSession.session
     - click "add build step" and select "Execute ZAP"
     - Under "Admin Configurations" enter:
         - localhost in the "Override Host" field